Chains of nanoparticles for flat-band emission and lasing: Abstract

 In addition to the single chains, we also studied ensembles of chains with different $L$.
 The emission spectrum of a lattice with $L=40$ is shown in Fig.~\ref{f:single_chain}(f), where most of the emission is now at the $\Gamma$ point, with two side-maxima.
 We observe that the lasing emission along $k_{y}$ depends strongly on the number $L$ of chains, where the flat band emission breaks down at $L=10$ [Fig.~\ref{f:single_chain}(g)].
 The side maxima visible for $L=10$ and $L=40$ are related to the system size in the $y$-direction.

 Next, we study combinations of several chains in different configurations to tailor the direction of the flat band and to utilize the gain medium more efficiently than a single chain would.
 In our first example, chains that are combined to form a square 2D chain array [Fig.~\ref{f:cross}(a)] show under optical pumping a nonlinear increase in emission intensity [Fig.~\ref{f:cross}(b)] with a Q-factor of 200.
 The emission above threshold stems from the flat band TM mode similar to the single chains, as is evident from the momentum-resolved spectrum and the momentum-space emission pattern in Figs.~\ref{f:cross}(c) and (e), respectively.
+The flat band mode is formed by the superposition of the SLR modes associated with the diffracted orders ($\pm 1$, $m'$), $m' \in \mathbb{Z}$.
 The real-space emission pattern shows that the emission originates mainly from the chains in the $x$-direction [see Fig.~\ref{f:cross}(d)].
 Although the structure is $x$-$y$ symmetric, one direction is favored due to the pump polarization (along $y$).
 For more information on the influence of the pump polarization, see Fig. S4.
 The interference pattern of the square 2D chain array [Fig.~\ref{f:cross}(f)] shows clear coherence for the line in the center only.
 This means that we have coherent emission in part of the system---namely each single line is coherent with itself and hence lasing.
 However, the system as a whole is not coherent, and emission of different chains is not phase-locked.